GabrielXia/tracker8/README.md

 ![](pictures/client.jpg)

 ### Some ideas
-The user might also want to see some data graph, I think this system can be set up locally very easy.
-Then we can see data graph in the browser
+The user might also want to see some data graph.
+This system can be set up locally very easy.
+After it's been set up locally, we can then see data graph in the browser.

 ### Welcome comments !
 Feel free to leave comments in [issue](https://github.com/GabrielXia/tracker8/issues) or in [forum](http://forum.terasology.org/threads/telemetry-system-collect-analyze-and-report.1799/), thanks :-)